EternalDreamer01/Nyx/README.md

 No

 ### Is it possible to login as another phone number but personal ?
-Yes, it's a common thing to buy a prepaid SIM card from tobacconists or local stores.
+Yes - it'd be advised to prevent ban - it's a common thing to buy a prepaid SIM card from tobacconists or local stores.

 ### Can a user actually have WhatsApp or Telegram but doesn't appear ?
 Yes, users can always change their profile visibility.
 To view or edit these settings :
 * WhatsApp : Settings > Privacy
 * Telegram : Settings > Privacy and Security

+### Are there any risk ?
+Your phone can be banned by WhatsApp and/or Telegram, make sure to not overuse this application.
+A reasonable reverse lookup frequency would be 40/day (each one different), waiting at least a few seconds seconds between each call, at an irregular frequency.
+Use a prepaid SIM card to prevent such cases.

+### Is it legal ?
+It's legal to view publicly available information.
+However, scraping would violate Terms of Use of WhatsApp and Telegram and would result in a permanent suspension.

 ### What's the difference between "name", "pushname" and "shortname" ?
 |||